What does Save Failed mean in Baldur’s Gate 3? – Answered

 But I didn't even hit F5!

-When adventuring around the world of Baldur’s Gate 3, you may notice a constant message popping up in the corner of your screen: “Save Failed”.
-Don’t fret, your save file isn’t corrupt and you don’t need to worry about losing your progress in the game.
-This is just another layer of the classic RPG format happening before your eyes.
+While adventuring in Baldur’s Gate 3, you may notice a message pop up in the corner of your screen: “Save Failed,” but don’t fret, your save file isn’t corrupt.
 If you’d like to know more, continue reading to learn what Save Failed means in Baldur’s Gate 3.

 Baldur’s Gate 3 – Save Failed Message Explained